Skip to main content

 Yet another legacy forest timber sale in the Elwha River Watershed

-The Tree Well timber sale would log more legacy forest in the Elwha River watershed and is currently scheduled to be approved by the Board of Natural Resources as soon as Nov 5th 2024.
+The Tree Well timber sale would log more legacy forest in the Elwha River watershed and was approved by the Board of Natural Resources on Nov 5th 2024.
+It could be auctioned off to be clear-cut in December, 2024.
 It is very close to the Aldwell logged area and the Alley Cat and Parched timber sales.
-It would also create over 6980 ft of new forest roads, that will never be forested again.
+It would also create over 6,980 ft of new forest roads, that will never be forested again.

 The “Tree Well” sale has a unit adjacent to Little River, with sections of it inside and outside the Elwha watershed boundary.
 Risks to the watershed associated with industrial logging include increases in peak flows and diminished summer streamflow in Little River, a major tributary to the Elwha, and one of the first places salmon returned post dam removal.